vivinsandar/ArcaneMaze/README.md

 - Search movies by Title, Actors, Directors
 - Sort by Title, Rating and Year
 - Filter movies based on Actors, Directors and Genre
-- Download subtitles fro movies and episodes
+- Download subtitles for movies and episodes
 - Easy to use , simple UI

 ## Download